CTO-Pathfinder/Intern_Test/README.md

 ```
 ## Backend Requirements

-Set up the following endpoints in the .
+Set up the following endpoints at your backend:

 ### API Endpoints